s7092910/Quartz/README.md

 # XUiComponents

-A 7 Days to Die modder's resource that adds some new XUi Views and XUi Controllers that modders can use
+A 7 Days to Die modder's resource that adds some new XUi Widgets and XUi Controllers that modders can use

 ## Features

 ### New Widgets

 * `curvedlabel` a curved text labels around a central point
-* `scrollview` a scrollable panel that can have other views inside
+* `scrollview` a scrollable panel that can have other vwidgets inside
 * `scrollbar` a scrollbar that goes with the scrollview

 ### New Controllers